Azabraham/Azabraham/README.md

 - 👋 Hi, I’m Azarel
 - 👀 I’m interested in cybersecurity, programming, and computer science in general
-- 🌱 I’m currently learning JavaScript/HTML/CSS
+- 🌱 I’m currently learning tkinter, scapy, and Snort (IDS)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
       Email: Azabraham0306@outlook.com